KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 ### 26.25 The Nekronic Paradox — When the Grinder Empties

 As Theon may return to Aion
-when all centropic essences unify,
+when all Theon-culminating essences converge,
 its inverse must also dissolve.

 This is the **Nekronic Paradox**.